African wild dog

-The African wild dog (Lycaon pictus), also called the painted dog or Cape hunting dog, is a wild canine which is a native species to sub-Saharan Africa.
-It is the largest wild canine in Africa, and the only extant member of the genus Lycaon, which is distinguished from Canis by dentition highly specialised for a hypercarnivorous diet, and by a lack of dewclaws.
-It is estimated that about 6,600 adults (including 1,400 mature individuals) live in 39 subpopulations that are all threatened by habitat fragmentation, human persecution, and outbreaks of disease.
-As the largest subpopulation probably comprises fewer than 250 individuals, the African wild dog has been listed as endangered on the IUCN Red List since 1990.
+The African wild dog (Lycaon pictus), also called painted dog and Cape hunting dog, is a wild canine native to sub-Saharan Africa.
+It is the largest wild canine in Africa, and the only extant member of the genus Lycaon, which is distinguished from Canis by dentition highly specialised for a hypercarnivorous diet and by a lack of dewclaws.

-The species is a specialised diurnal hunter of antelopes, which it catches by chasing them to exhaustion.
-Its natural enemies are lions and spotted hyenas: the former will kill the dogs where possible, whilst hyenas are frequent kleptoparasites.
+It is estimated that there are around 6,600 adults (including 1,400 mature individuals) living in 39 subpopulations, all threatened by habitat fragmentation, human persecution and outbreaks of disease.
+As the largest subpopulation probably consists of fewer than 250 individuals, the African wild dog has been listed as endangered on the IUCN Red List since 1990.

-Like other canids, the African wild dog regurgitates food for its young, but also extends this action to adults, as a central part of the pack's social life.
-The young are allowed to feed first on carcasses.
+The African wild dog is a specialized hunter of terrestrial ungulates, mostly hunting at dawn and dusk, but also displays diurnal activity.
+It captures its prey by using stamina and cooperative hunting to exhaust them.
+Its natural competitors are lions and spotted hyenas: the former will kill the dogs where possible whilst the latter are frequent kleptoparasites.
+Like other canids, the African wild dog regurgitates food for its young but also extends this action to adults as a central part of the pack's social unit.
+The young have the privilege of feeding first on carcasses.

-The African wild dog has been respected in several hunter-gatherer societies, particularly those of the San people and Prehistoric Egypt.
+The African wild dog has been revered in several hunter-gatherer societies, particularly those of the San people and Prehistoric Egypt.